Renting a car this summer? Plan ahead — and watch out for sticker shock | CBC News

 Book early, shop around often

-If the cost of renting a car is out of your budget, Stephen Olmstead with the Canadian Automobile Association (CAA) Atlantic region says there are other options.
+If the cost of renting a car is out of your budget, Stephen Olmstead with the Canadian Automobile Association's Atlantic region says there are other options.

 "If you have the ability to be creative and take some time to do a little bit of extra research, you're usually going to be rewarded," he said.